(This post was updated December 11, 2020 to reflect current publication information. See bottom of post.)

-Yes, that’s right.
 Oxford University Press has announced the development of The English Standard Version Bible with Apocrypha.
 I, for one, am incredibly excited.
-According to the website (emphasis in bold mine, for particular areas I found interesting):
+According to the website (original article link is now defunct),

 Along with that growth comes the need for the books of the Apocrypha to be included in ESV Bibles, both for denominations that use those books in liturgical readings and for students who need them for historical purposes.
 More Evangelicals are also beginning to be interested in the Apocrypha, even though they don’t consider it God’s Word.
 The English Standard Version Bible with the Apocrypha , for which the Apocrypha has been commissioned by Oxford University Press, employs the same methods and guidelines used by the original translators of the ESV, to produce for the first time an ESV Apocrypha.
 This will be the only ESV with Apocrypha available anywhere, and it includes all of the books and parts of books in the Protestant Apocrypha, the Catholic Old Testament, and the Old Testament as used in Orthodox Christian churches.
 It will have a lovely pre-printed case binding, and will include a full-color map section, a table of weights and measures used in the Bible, and many other attractive features.

 The English Standard Version Bible with Apocrypha is certain to become the preferred Bible in more conservative divinity schools and seminaries, where the Apocrypha is studied from an academic perspective.
 And it answers the need of conservative Christians in general for a more literal version of these books.